EtherNet/IP Communication

 Solution ID.

-Used to switch a solution.
+Used to switch the solution.

 SetNumVar